Forensic Science - 2020-21 Graduate Catalog

 Master of Science in Forensic Science

 The master’s degree in Forensic Science (MSFS) program refreshes, solidifies and upgrades the undergraduate and current practitioner knowledge base, allowing students to prepare for new challenges they will encounter in their professional careers.
-As a result, graduates of the program will be equipped with up-to-date knowledge and skills in forensic science and crime scene investigation, creating opportunities to become sought-after leaders in their profession.
+As a result, graduates of the program will be equipped with up-to-date knowledge and skills in forensic science, creating opportunities to become sought-after leaders in their profession.

-Graduates of the program will be prepared to assume positions in both the public sector in government agencies and in private organizations as forensic scientists and crime scene investigators.
+Graduates of the program will be prepared to assume positions in both the public sector in government agencies and in private organizations as forensic scientists.
 Active forensic science practitioners will develop new skills in order to increase the professional knowledge and leadership capabilities necessary to keep up with the ever-changing methods and technologies of this dynamic, multidisciplinary profession.

 Specializations are offered in Forensic Biology and Forensic Chemistry for students with strong science backgrounds who desire to work in a lab.